ntietz/tweetment/README.md

 You must download the model from the latest release.
 Download the file **model.pkl** and place it wherever you'd like.

+Go over to the [release page](https://github.com/ntietz/tweetment/releases) to get the latest.

 Usage
 -----